MimJS/mimjs/README.md

 > **About me**
 > - 17 y.o.
 > - From Moscow
-> - 2+ years of fullstack development
+> - 3+ years of fullstack development
+> - Worked on projects for ton.org and vk.com
+> - Middle frontend developer in "amo | team messenger"
 #
 > **What I love to use for create websites**
 > - JavaScript